ctag/chevaline_alpha/README.md

 Strike back against *hapless bullshit*!
 This firefox extension nullifies the mere minutes-long session for UAH's banner service.
 Go get actual work done without being logged out for absolutely no reason \o/

+### Usage

+This browser extension keeps you logged in to register.uah.edu and canvas.uah.edu for as long as your browser is open.
+Now you may safely do real work (like read a pdf on ~~Angel~~ I mean, Canvas) without being logged out of the system due to inactivity.

+This app doesn't work if your browser is closed or you put your computer into standby, sorry.

 ### To Install

 Right now you must download wtf_uah.xpi and install manually; to do so: